When you’re a parent, you know the familiar sounds of kids in the house: giggling, high-pitched squeals and the pitter-patter of their little feet.

 But that’s a definite possibility if your child has croup.
 It’s a common respiratory illness that occurs mostly during fall and winter and causes inflammation in the upper airway.

-“While no parent likes to see their child sick, it’s important for them to stay calm because if a child with croup gets anxious, it can make breathing even harder for them.”
+“While no parent likes to see their child sick, it’s important to stay calm.
+If a child with croup gets anxious, it can make breathing even harder for them.”

-Other symptoms vary as the illness moves from the nose to the lungs, and they include fever, runny nose and a lost voice.
+Other symptoms vary as the illness moves from the nose to the lungs.
+These symptoms include fever, runny nose and losing your voice.
 Symptoms tend to get worse as the day progresses into the evening.

-Croup tends to impact children from age 3 months to 5 years, but it’s most common in 2-year-olds.
+Croup tends to affect children from age 3 months to 5 years, but it’s most common in 2-year-olds.

 “The reason younger children are impacted is because of the small size of their airways,” Dr. Wadhawan said.
-“Since their airways are smaller than those in older kids and adults, any inflammation restricts their breathing more and results in the barking cough and stridor.”
+“Since their airways are smaller than those in older kids and adults, any inflammation restricts their breathing.
+That results in the barking cough and stridor.”

-Since croup is caused by a virus, the illness has to run its course, which usually takes three to seven days.
+Since croup is caused by a virus, the main treatment for croup is to let the illness run its course.
 However, there are two effective medications for addressing the symptoms.

-The barking cough is treated with a steroid that’s taken orally or as an injection, and stridor is treated with an inhaled medication, which reaches the lungs and larynx immediately.
+The barking cough is treated with a steroid that’s taken orally or as an injection.
+Stridor is treated with an inhaled medication, which reaches the lungs and larynx immediately.

 But there are also a couple of easy home remedies to provide temporary relief of symptoms.

-“On the other hand, steam also works very well.
-So, parents can sit with their child in a bathroom with a hot shower running, and the steam will reduce inflammation, open their airways and break up any mucus.”
+“On the other hand, steam works very well, too.
+Parents can sit with their child in a bathroom with a hot shower running.
+The steam will reduce inflammation, open their airways and break up any mucus.”

 Croup rarely leads to complications, but it’s possible if an obstruction is bad enough.
 So, it’s important to know when to see a doctor.

-Also, if your child has more than two bouts with croup during the year or is battling croup at age 6 or older and isn’t improving, they should be seen by a doctor to determine if there’s an underlying condition, such as:
+Also, if your child has croup more than two times during the year or is battling croup at age six or older and isn’t improving, they should be seen by a doctor to determine if there’s an underlying condition, such as:

 - Allergies (food, environment): Symptoms – coughing, wheezing and stridor – can be mistaken for croup.